 Aspiring food and beverage entrepreneurs who have outgrown their own kitchen often lack the capital to pay for a full buildout of a storefront or warehousing space.
-The Hatchery will help those small business owners by providing affordable space in which they can further incubate their ideas.
+The Hatchery helps those small business owners by providing affordable space in which they can further incubate their ideas.

 Based on ICNC’s experience at their incubator over the last 30 years, the team projects that the small business owners who will rent the 54 private kitchens will create or maintain 900 jobs during the first five years.
 Those jobs will generate $25 million in pre-tax wages in its first five years of operation.

-Small business owners who are growing a business at The Hatchery Chicago will hire the right worker for each open position they create, just like in any other business.
-The training programs will actively recruit from West Side neighborhoods, and graduates of those programs will then receive job placement assistance.
+Small business owners who are growing a business at The Hatchery Chicago hire the right worker for each open position they create, just like in any other business.
+The training programs actively recruit from West Side neighborhoods, and graduates of those programs then receive job placement assistance.

 The Hatchery Community Advisory Council, which includes leaders from groups that represent all of the involved West Side neighborhoods, meets quarterly with The Hatchery team to share ideas and progress.
-In addition, all are welcome to walk into The Hatchery to learn more about what is happening to benefit the community.
+In addition, all are welcome to attend events at The Hatchery to learn more about what is happening to benefit the community.

 If you are interested in growing a food and beverage business by leasing space from The Hatchery Chicago, contact Monique Rush at firstname.lastname@example.org or 312-283-5735.

 If you are interested in growing a business in a different industry, contact Kyle Johnson from Accion at email@example.com or 312-275-3000.

 If you are interested in building your workforce skills and working for either a food and beverage entrepreneur in The Hatchery or an accomplished chef in Chicago, contact Nancy Kramer at firstname.lastname@example.org or 312-421-3941.

 If you are interested in selling your produce through The Garfield Park Neighborhood Market, contact Angela Taylor at email@example.com or 773-948--8989 x110.